yutingzhao1991/web-screenshot/README.md

 npm start
 ```

-Then use can visit http://127.0.0.1:8099/screenshot?url=www.iqiyi.com to get a screenshot for baidu.
+Then use can visit http://127.0.0.1:8099/screenshot?url=www.iqiyi.com to get a screenshot for iqiyi main page.

 API
 ---